rhdunn/conllu-en-validator/README.md

 ## Validators
 The validator can be one of the following:

+abbreviations
+: Check that tokens such as `Mrs.` are single tokens.

 contractions
 : Check that `'` in dialectal contractions are kept as a single token instead of incorrectly split into a multi-word token.